-Restic is a backup client written in Go language, it is highly secure and efficient.
+Restic is a backup client written in the Go language.
+It is highly secure and efficient.

-By default, Hostwinds configuration takes full backups daily.
+By default, the Hostwinds configuration takes full backups daily.
 You can add to this, remove and replace this policy, or keep the policy as is at any time.
-We also log the output from the backup system to a log file in /var/log/ which can be checked in the event that any issues happen with the service, and to track the last time backups were taken.
+We also log the output from the backup system to a log file in /var/log/, which can be checked if any issues happen with the service and to track the last time backups were taken.

-Restic allows for users on both Linux and Windows machines the ability to restore their backed up content, mount their backed up content to their local server, as well as completely manage their backups all through command line (PowerShell in Windows).
+Restic allows for users on both Linux and Windows machines the ability to restore their backed-up content, mount their backed-up content to their local server, as well as completely manage their backups all through the command line (PowerShell in Windows).

 By default, 60 days of backups are kept.
-Thanks to Restic’s ability to delete snapshots, before the oldest backup is deleted, it is merged with the 2nd oldest so there will always be a baseline that includes files more than 60 days old (back to when backups started).
+However, thanks to Restic's ability to delete snapshots, before the oldest backup is deleted, it is merged with the 2nd oldest.
+There will always be a baseline that includes files more than 60 days old (back to when backups started).